 Walks on shore vary from short strolls on the beach to a few miles over uneven terrain.
-Those who are not accustomed to walking long distances will still enjoy most activities as your pace allows you to see, appreciate, and photograph the unique nature of the Galápagos.
-If you anticipate struggling with the walks, plan to do some hiking beforehand to get in good condition for the trip.
+If you are not accustomed to walking long distances, you will still enjoy most activities as your pace allows you to see, appreciate, and photograph the unique nature of the Galápagos.
+If you anticipate struggling with the walks, do some hiking beforehand to get in good condition.
 You must be comfortable going up and down stairs on board and getting in and out of the panga (small boat).
-The more fit you are, the more you will enjoy your time in nature!